 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

 Although a number of different mistletoe extracts have been used in human studies, the reported side effects have generally been minimal and not life threatening.
-Common side effects include soreness and inflammation at injection sites, headache, fever, and chills.[1,2,3,4]
+Common side effects include the following:[1,2,3,4]

 One meta-analysis using Viscum album L. and isolated mistletoe lectins included both animal and human studies.
 Doses and application forms varied.
 No immunosuppressive effects were reported.
 Side effects included local reactions at the injection site and flu-like symptoms such as fever, chills, fatigue, mild gastrointestinal symptoms, and headache.
 High doses of recombinantly-produced mistletoe lectins (not available in commercial products) resulted in reversible hepatotoxicity in some cases.
 Another review reported adverse reactions that included local reactions at the injection site, fever, increased intracerebral pressure, headache, circulatory problems, thrombophlebitis, swelling of lymph nodes, and allergic reactions.